FreeRTOS/iot-reference-nxp-rt1060/GSG.md

      ![Image](https://user-images.githubusercontent.com/45887168/161142361-68eac8fa-8482-439d-bf90-e602cc5a28cd.png)

-1. Copy the PEM certificate from the terminal console.
-Go to the AWS IoT Console, choose "Secure", choose "Certificates", and then choose "Create".
+1. Copy the PEM certificate from the terminal console and save to a file.
+Log into your AWS account, go to the AWS IoT Console, choose "Secure", choose
+     "Certificates", and then choose "Create".
 Next to "Use my certificate" choose "Get started".
 On "Select a CA" choose "Next".
 On "Register existing device certificates", choose "Select certificates" and select the PEM file you just created.
 Select "Activate all" then choose "Register certificates".
      For more detailed instructions, see [Register a client certificate signed by an unregistered CA (console)](https://docs.aws.amazon.com/iot/latest/developerguide/manual-cert-registration.html#manual-cert-registration-console-noca).

      ![Image](https://user-images.githubusercontent.com/45887168/161153139-dae3151c-48f3-4d42-a47a-8f839777b425.png)

+### 4.2 Preparing AWS Account

 1. To get the AWS IoT MQTT broker endpoint for your account, go to the AWS IoT console and in the left navigation pane choose `Settings`.
 Copy the endpoint listed under the "Device data endpoint".

      ![Image](https://user-images.githubusercontent.com/45887168/161153141-67c48f02-2c23-4e7f-864b-39bd3f322f30.png)

-1. Run the following command to provision the endpoint:
+1. From serial terminal console, run the following command to provision the endpoint:
      ```
      conf set mqtt_endpoint <endpoint>
      ```